beastapple/100-days-of-code/r1-log.md

 ### R1D24 16 Feb
 Working through Upskill lessons to get a solid feel for a full stack web app.
 This is an amazing resource, free!

+### R1D25 17 Feb
+25% of the way through!
+Working through the Upskill lessons and some appwrite and vercel documentation.
+I wasn't able to participate in the 100devs mini hackathon but I'll do it myself this weekend!